Nova Titan Invitational

 PF/LD:

-I have experience judging LD at the College and High School level and Public Forum at the High School level, but would be no means say I am an expert.
+I have experience judging LD at the College and High School level (but it has been a little bit since I have consistently judged LD) and Public Forum at the High School level (fairly consistently).
+I would by no means say I am an expert.
 These are some things to keep in mind with me.

 Assume that I know nothing.
 This includes shorthand, theory, or K literature.
 Even if I do know something, I will pretend I don't to avoid intervening in the round.